hcagatayyilmaz/data-literacy-extreme-wealth-analysis/README.md

 # Project Title: Billionaire Wealth Dynamics - A Comparative Analysis

 This repository contains the LaTeX source code and data analysis for the research project titled "Billionaire Wealth Dynamics: A Comparative Analysis of Industry, Gender, Inheritance, and Country Factors."
-The project was submitted for Data Literacy project..
+The project was submitted as the Data Literacy project.

 ## Overview